 During your LGO internship, you’ll work on a defined problem that applies your MBA operations and engineering coursework.
 The internship lasts six months, and happens over the summer and during one of your semesters during the LGO program.
 Usually, this is your second fall, although some internships happen during your first spring semester.

 While you’re on-site with the company, you’ll still have strong support from MIT.
 One faculty advisor from MIT Sloan and one from the School of Engineering oversee internship research and the resulting thesis.
 They visit you at the company site and engage with project staff.
 Internships also offer numerous leadership opportunities.
 Learning to lead by building trust and influence are critical skills.

 Internships at partner companies are the cornerstone of the LGO experience.
-The internship is unpaid, however students receive a stipend during the internship in addition to the LGO Fellowship.
+The internship is unpaid.

 - Data Analysis & Analytics: All internships use complex data sets to drive business decisions, but these projects dive deep into analytics and create algorithms and predictive models that move business forward.